TradeTrust/tradetrust-core/README.md

 It takes in array of Tradetrust v2 documents and returns the wrapped documents.

+#### `obfuscateDocument`

+It removes a key-value pair from the document's data section, without causing the file hash to change.
+This can be used to generate a new document containing a subset of the original data, yet allow the recipient to proof the provenance of the document.

+#### `getData`

+It returns the original data stored in the document, in a readable format.

+#### `diagnose`

+Tool to find out why a document is not a valid open attestation file (wrapped or signed document)

 #### `signDocument`

 It takes a wrapped document, a wallet (public and private key pair) or an Ethers.js Signer.
 The method will sign the merkle root from the wrapped document, append the signature to the document and return it.
 Currently, it supports `Secp256k1VerificationKey2018` sign algorithm.